vfkami/GymAPI/README.md

 | `POST` | Used to create a new record.                  |
 | `PUT`  | Update data in a record or change its status. |

-If you need more details about the endpoins, see the [detailed API-README](API-README.md)
+If you need more details about the endpoins, see the [detailed API Documentation](API-README.md)
 # Authors
 - M.Sc Vinicius Queiroz - [Mail-me](mailto:viniciusqquei@gmail.com) 📩